 Contributor disclosures are reviewed for conflicts of interest by the editorial group.
 When found, these are addressed by vetting through a multi-level review process, and through requirements for references to be provided to support the content.
 Appropriately referenced content is required of all authors and must conform to UpToDate standards of evidence.

 INTRODUCTION — Few side effects of cancer treatment are more feared by the patient than nausea and vomiting.
-Although nausea and emesis (vomiting and/or retching) can result from surgery, opiates, or radiotherapy, chemotherapy-induced nausea and vomiting (CINV) is potentially the most severe and most distressing.
-Although significant progress has been made, CINV remains an important adverse effect of treatment.
+Although nausea and emesis (vomiting and/or retching) can result from surgery or radiation therapy, chemotherapy-induced nausea and vomiting (CINV) is potentially the most severe and most distressing.
+Significant progress has been made, but CINV remains an important adverse effect of treatment.

 Three distinct types of CINV have been defined, with important implications for both prevention and management:

-●Acute emesis, which most commonly begins within one to two hours of chemotherapy and usually peaks in the first four to six hours
+●Acute emesis, which most commonly begins within one to two hours of chemotherapy and usually peaks in four to six hours

 ●Delayed emesis, occurring more than 24 hours after chemotherapy